Lázaro Chacón González: Presidency

 Chacón was first appointed to the position of Chairman and interim president following the death of General José María Orellana.
 He then called for elections in which his main opponent was general Jorge Ubico.
 Chacón defeated Ubico thanks in part to the strong campaign that journalist Clemente Marroquín Rojas made against the latter in his column called Desnudando al ídolo.
 Chacón government took some liberties such as creating the National Mortgage Bank (Crédito Hipotecario Nacional) as well as constructing the Faculty of Medicine building for the Faculty of Natural Sciences.
 During his tenure the Legislative Palace and the national railroad were also completed.
 During his presidency, the Guatemalan currency was stabilized, but Guatemala suffered the effects of the Great Depression in 1929.

 Stroke and resignation

-In December, 1930 the following events occurred in a rapid succession:
+Beginning in December, 1930 the following events occurred in a rapid succession: